Setting up your screener

 - Company Branding: If you want to brand your screener, toggle this on!
 Otherwise, scouts will be blind to your company name.

-- Mission Openings: The number of scouts you're looking for.
+- Openings: The number of scouts you'll invite to your mission.

 Overview

-On the Participants tab, you can specify the demographic information scouts need to fit to prequalify for your screener.
+Still on the Qualify tab, you can specify the demographic information scouts need to fit to prequalify for your screener.

 Targeting Attributes